Frustratingly Easy Transferability Estimation: Experiments

 We consider fine-tuning a pre-trained model from a source dataset to the target task without access to any source data.
 For fine-tuning of the target task, the feature extractor is initialized by the pre-trained model.
 Then the feature extractor together with a randomly initialized head is optimized by running SGD on a cross-entropy loss for $100$ epoches.
 The \kai{batch size (16, 32, 64, 128)}, learning rate (from 0.0001 to 0.1) and weight decay (from 1E-6 to 1E-4) are \yingicml{determined} via grid search of the best average transfer performance over 10 runs on a validation set. \kai{The reported transfer performance is \yingicml{an} average of top 5 accuracies over 20 runs of experiments \yingicml{under the best hyperparameters above}.}

 Before performing fine-tuning on the target task, we calculate \ours and the other \yingicml{baseline} transferability measures on training examples of \yingicml{a} target task.
-To compute the proposed \ours score, we first run a single forward pass of the pre-trained model through all target examples to extract their features $\hat{Z}$.
+To compute the proposed \ours score, we first run a single forward pass of the pre-trained model through all target examples to extract their features $\hat{Z}$, \kai{\yingicml{and} then centralize $\hat{Z}$ to have zero mean}.
 Second, we compute the TransRate score as $R(\hat{Z}, \epsilon) - R(\hat{Z}, \epsilon | Y)$.
-In the experiments, we set \kai{$\yingicml{\epsilon} =1e-4$} by default.
-As the scale of features extracted by different feature extractors may vary a lot, we normalize the features to have unit norm before calculating the coding rate. \kai{ \yingicml{We show in Appendix~\ref{appsec:d5} that features in different dimensions, e.g., by pre-trained models in different architectures or layers, will scale the value of \ours into different ranges; } \yingicml{we normalize} the \ours by dividing the dimension $d$ for fair comparison.}
+In the experiments, we set \kai{$\yingicml{\epsilon} =$1E-4} by default. \kai{Since the scales of features extracted by different feature extractors may vary a lot, we scale the feature\yingicml{s} by { $1/\sqrt{\text{tr}(\hat{Z} \hat{Z}^\top)}$}, such that \yingicml{the} trace of the variance matrix of the normalized { $\hat{Z}$} is consistently equal to $1$ for all models.
+In the experiments of source selection and model selection, the features extracted by the pre-trained model trained on different source datasets or with different network architectures have signficantly different patterns, making it difficult to directly compare their TransRate.
+To tackle this problem and improve the performance of TransRate, we project the variance matrix { $\hat{Z} \hat{Z}^\top$} and { $\hat{Z}^c {\hat{Z}^c}{}^\top$} by a low-rank matrix { $(\hat{Z} \hat{Z}^\top)^{-1} \hat{U} \hat{U}^\top$ }, where { $\hat{U}$} is a matrix whose $c$-th row is the centroid feature of $c$-th class. }

 We adopt LEEP~\cite{nguyen2020leep}, NCE~\cite{tran2019transferability}, Label-Feature Correlation (LFC)~\cite{deshpande2021linearized}, H-Score~\cite{bao2019information} and LogME~\cite{you2021logme} as the baseline methods.
 For a fair comparison, we assume no data from source tasks is available.
 In this scenario, the NCE score, defined by $-H(Y|Y_S)$ where $Y_S$ is the labels from the source task, cannot be computed following the procedure described in its original paper.
 Instead, we follow \cite{nguyen2020leep} to replace $Y_S$ with the softmax label generated by the classifer of \yingicml{a} pre-trained model.
 Another setting for a fair comparison is that only one single forward pass through target examples is allowed for computational efficiency.
 In this case, \yingicml{we calculate H-score by pre-trained features and skip the computation of H-score based on the optimal target features as suggested in} \cite{bao2019information}.